Metadata-Lab/Linked_Archives_Wikibase/documentation/db_backups.md

 # Wikibase Database Backups

+To create a backup, enter the directory where you want to store the dump file and use the command `sudo mysqldump database > file.sql`.
+To restore a backup, use `sudo mysql database < file.sql`.

-Located in the `backups` folder within the `mediawiki` directory on the server.
+The current SQL dump files are located in the directory `/var/www/html/mediawiki/backups` on the Ubuntu server.
 The list below is in order of how the different database versions were generated.
 Each version builds upon the last.

+## Versions

 `initialdb.sql` - The initial database created during MediaWiki setup with the Wikibase tables.